-The Australian Institute for Teaching and School Leadership (AITSL) acknowledges the Traditional Custodians of the land, sea countries and waterways from across Australia.
-We honour and pay our respects to their Elders past, present and future.
+The Australian Institute for Teaching and School Leadership (AITSL) acknowledges the Traditional Custodians of the lands, sea countries, and waterways from across Australia.
+We pay our respect to Aboriginal and Torres Strait Islander histories and living cultures, and to Elders past and present.